fc-thrisp-hurrata-dlm-graveyard/reddit_modbot/README.markdown

     - action: approve, remove, alert

     - weight: assign a numerical weighting to this condition; higher numbers make that condition action more likely when condition is true for a post or comment

+3. Use as needed

+    my_agent.manage_subreddits

+   This will fetch, check, score, and process items in reports, spam, and new submissions for the subreddits in this instance

+See code for a breakdown on carrying out specific acts (fetch, check, score, process)

 TODO
 ---